Skip to content

 Red flags to avoid

-- No clear answer on regulation, warranty or aftercare.
+• No clear answer on regulation, aftercare or accountability.

 Why EU regulation matters